 Also don’t wait for others to initiate connections – take action yourself.
 Proactively add new connections on a regular basis, especially people you meet at conferences, meetings, or events.

 Strengthen your network to build a database of potential opportunities.

 5. Having a self-seeking mindset.
 There is a difference between growing your network to gain numbers and expanding your network to support your image and career.
 Aim for the latter.
 Focus on using the site to help others.

 The phrase “give to get” is very powerful on LinkedIn.
 As a leader it is imperative that you employ dexterity and grace on the site to earn the respect of your peers, staff, and people of influence.
 Keep all communications on brand and well-aligned with your goals and image.

 Support the greater good for a bigger ROI.

 6. Keeping Yourself Hidden.
 The only thing worse than no profile or a weak profile is a profile in ‘lock down’.
 Going incognito on LinkedIn and putting your profile into private mode is counterproductive.
 Keep content public to ensure readers can view full details (once information is well-written and properly positioned).

 Add a professional photo while you are at it.
 A profile without a picture makes it look like you have something to hide (or that you don’t know how to upload one), so invest in a professional headshot.
 Your golf photo, old wedding photo, or family vacation photo don’t belong on LinkedIn.

 Now that you know what to avoid, here is a great article on LinkedIn Benefits, reinforcing the reasons you need to be actively engaged on the site!

-Need more tips on LinkedIn? – Let’s connect there!
+Need more tips on LinkedIn? – Let’s connect!
 Send me a personalized invite and I will gladly accept.
-I post daily articles and tips on the site: Adrienne Tom’s LinkedIn profile.
+I post regular articles and tips on the site and love engaging with my network.